pinellolab/haystack_bio/README.md

 	haystack_pipeline samples_names.txt  hg19

-5) **download_genome**: it allows you to download and add a reference genomes from UCSC to Haystack in the appropriate format.
+5) **haystack_download_genome**: it allows you to download and add a reference genomes from UCSC to Haystack in the appropriate format.
 To download a genome run:

-	 download_genome genome_name
+	 haystack_download_genome genome_name

 **_Example_**
 To download the human genome assembly hg19 run:

-	download_genome hg19
+	haystack_download_genome hg19

 Note: Probably you don't need to call this command explicitely since it is called when the other commands need to download a particular assembly.